ljk233/AutomatingM248/README.md

 -----

-## Prbability calculator for standard discrete distribution
+## Probability calculator for standard discrete distribution

 Generates a distribution with the given parameters.
 Distributions currently supported: